 Do the arts contribute to our prosperity?
-Of course they do, and we’re gathering the data to prove it!
-Beginning in March, the Cultural Alliance of Western Connecticut will survey art and culture lovers in 2022.
+Of course, they do, and we’re gathering the data to prove it!
+Beginning in May, the Cultural Alliance of Western Connecticut will survey art and culture lovers in 2022.
 We join nearly 300 study partners across the country for a research project led by Americans for the Arts.
 The Arts and Economic Prosperity 6 study (AEP6), which is supported by the Connecticut Department of Economic and Community Development’s Office of the Arts, will be conducted throughout Greater Danbury and across the state.
 Our goal is to collect at least 800 surveys within the 10-town region represented by Western Connecticut Council of Governments: Bethel, Bridgewater, Brookfield, Danbury, New Fairfield, New Milford, Newtown, Redding, Ridgefield, and Sherman.

 The Value of the Arts for the Economy

 Arts advocates know the arts provide tremendous societal benefits.
 But the economic impact of the arts resonates best with policymakers and the budgets they control.
 Every arts advocate should have the best economic research available to make the case for better public policy.
 Data continues to show that arts and culture are vital to local economies.
 By surveying communities now, especially as we work through a pandemic, we can continue to gather data that proves the arts are worthy of support from government, businesses and individuals interested in strengthening our region.
 When the study is complete, we will receive a unique economic impact report customized for our region.
 No other report provides insights of this nature.